Back To Search Results

 Disease Category Disease Entities

-Vascular Cerebrovascular disease, Vertebrobasilar insufficiency, Vestibular migraine
+Vascular Cerebrovascular disease, vertebrobasilar insufficiency, vestibular migraine

 Infectious

-Meningitis, Herpes simplex encephalitis, Brainstem encephalitis (Rhombencephalitis), Otomastoiditis
+Meningitis, herpes simplex encephalitis, brainstem encephalitis (rhombencephalitis), otomastoiditis

-Traumatic Traumatic brain injury (Post concussion syndrome)
+Traumatic Traumatic brain injury (postconcussion syndrome)

-Inflammatory Vestibular neuritis, Labyrinthitis
+Inflammatory Vestibular neuritis, labyrinthitis

-Demyelinating Multiple sclerosis, Neuromyelitis Optica Spectrum Disorder, Myelin oligodendrocyte glycoprotein associated disease
+Demyelinating Multiple sclerosis, Neuromyelitis optica spectrum disorder, myelin oligodendrocyte glycoprotein-associated disease

 Iatrogenic Medication-induced

-Neoplastic Cerebellopontine angle tumors, Metastasis, Paraneoplastic cerebellar degeneration
+Neoplastic Cerebellopontine angle tumors, metastasis, paraneoplastic cerebellar degeneration

-Idiopathic Meniere's disease, Benign paroxysmal position vertigo (BPPV)
+Idiopathic Ménière disease, benign paroxysmal positional vertigo

 Prognosis

-Prognosis depends on the etiology of vertigo.
-Generally, peripheral causes have a better prognosis while central causes have a worse prognosis.
-Benign paroxysmal positional vertigo recurrence rates are 50% at 5 years.
-There is the persistence of dizziness related to anxiety in almost a third of patients 1 year after vestibular neuritis.[13]
-According to Perrez-Garrigues et al, the number of episodes of vertigo is higher in the first years of the disease and decreases in later years regardless of whether patients receive treatment; most patients reach a "steady-state phase free of vertigo."[38]
-As with vertigo, hearing loss is highest in the early years of the disease and stabilizes in later years.
-Usually, there is little to no recovery from hearing loss.[39]
-The acute vertigo from labyrinthitis should resolve within days; however, milder symptoms may persist for several weeks.
+As with vertigo, hearing loss is most pronounced in the early years of the disease and tends to stabilize in later years.
+Usually, there is little to no recovery from hearing loss.[49]
+The acute vertigo associated with labyrinthitis typically resolves within a few days; milder symptoms may persist for several weeks.
 The prognosis is usually good if the patient has no serious neurological sequelae.
-However, patients with neurological complications from central causes may require further interventions.
-[40]
+However, patients with neurological complications from central causes may require further interventions.[50]

 Complications